sngrmvj/todo-ui/README.md

     - Admins can make the users admin.
     - Admins can view the submitted feedback.
 - Anybody can submit feedback
+- Local Setup
+  - Install node and angular
+  - `npm install`
+  - `ng serve`
+  - Note - In services/url.service.ts please provide the hostname and ports of the Authentication server and Task management server.
+        - If mentioned details are similar to yours, you can ignore this.

 ---